AliceO2Group/Control/docs/building.md

 * process control plugin + library (OCC) - C++, runs throughout the cluster linked by user processes
 * peanut - Go, local debugging tool
 * walnut - Go, local workflow conversion tool
-* o2-aliecs-odc-shim - Go, runs on the cluster as an intermediary between AliECS and the EPN cluster

 ## Building with aliBuild